Single transferable vote: Other

 Some opponents argue that larger, multi-seat districts would require more campaign funds to reach the voters.
 Proponents argue that STV can lower campaign costs because like-minded candidates can share some expenses.
 Proponents reason that negative advertising is disincentivized in such a system, as its effect is diluted among a larger pool of candidates.

 In addition, candidates do not have to secure the support of the largest voting block to be elected, as they do under FPTP.
 STV ensures that each substantial group gets at least one seat, allowing candidates to focus campaign spending primarily on supportive voters.
 Under STV, it is not necessary to be the most popular candidate in the district to be elected; it is only necessary to reach the quota (or survive to the end when the remaining candidates are declared elected).
 To achieve the quota, it may not be necessary to gain support from across the whole district.
-If a geographical area of the district has a quota worth of votes and all the voters there support a particular candidate, that candidate will be elected.
+If a geographical portion of the district has a quota worth of votes and all the voters there mark preferences for only candidates of that portion, that candidate will be elected.
 So, at least theoretically, one would not need to campaign across the whole district.

 Furthermore, STV requires multi-member districts (MMDs).
 It is thus impossible to use MMDs in a sparsely popluated area, for example in the Scottish Highlands, to elect members of the UK Parliament if that area's electorate is only enough for one member.
 To create an MMD in a sparsely-settled area, an electoral district would have to cover a large area just to capture the required population to be represented by multiple members.
 There can be a greater disconnect between the voter, or community, and their representatives.
 If areas with low population density were using multi-member districts to elect the relatively few high-level members of Parliament in Scotland or of the UK Parliament, constituencies could become so large as to seem to be impractical.
 However, Scotland successfully uses multiple-member districts in all regions of the country, including the Highlands, in its Scottish Parliament elections (where the additional-member system is used) and STV in its Local Authority elections.
 The large number of Local Authority or Scottish Parliament members allows the creation of MMDs without having each district cover too large an area.
 Meanwhile, MMDs even of immense size can be used successfully.
 In New South Wales, Australia, the whole state elects 21 members of the upper house in one single STV contest and has done so since 1991.

 Analysis of results

-Migration of preferences

 The relative performance of political parties in STV systems is sometimes analysed in a different fashion from that used in other electoral schemes.
 For example, seeing which candidates are declared elected on first-preference votes alone in the 2012 Scottish local elections, where 1223 members were elected, can be shown as follows: